slimndap/jeero/docs/how-to-add-a-custom-destination.md

 3. **Activate and Configure**

    - Activate your custom destination code (e.g., via a plugin or theme).
-   - In the Jeero settings, select "Oerol program and playlists" (or your custom name) as the destination and configure its options.
+   - In the Jeero settings, select "My Events" (or your custom name) as the destination and configure its options.

-For more advanced integrations, refer to the existing destination implementations in `wordpress.org/includes/Calendars` and `wordpress.org/includes/Theaters`.